Skip to main content Skip to search Skip to search

 How the internet's memory infrastructure developed—averting a "digital dark age"—and introduced a golden age of historical memory.

 In early 1996, the web was ephemeral.
 But by 2001, the internet was forever.
 How did websites transform from having a brief life to becoming long-lasting?
-Drawing on archival material in the Internet Archive and exclusive interviews, Ian Milligan's Averting the Digital Dark Age explores how western society evolved from fearing a digital dark age to building the robust digital memory we rely on today.
+Drawing on archival material from the Internet Archive and exclusive interviews, Ian Milligan's Averting the Digital Dark Age explores how Western society evolved from fearing a digital dark age to building the robust digital memory we rely on today.

 By the mid-1990s, the specter of a "digital dark age" haunted libraries, portending a bleak future with no historical record that threatened cyber obsolescence, deletion, and apathy.
 People around the world worked to solve this impending problem.
 In San Francisco, technology entrepreneur Brewster Kahle launched his scrappy nonprofit, Internet Archive, filling tape drives with internet content.
 Elsewhere, in Washington, Canberra, Ottawa, and Stockholm, librarians developed innovative new programs to safeguard digital heritage.